Added by Ryan Fischer on March 30, 2012 at 9:30am — No Comments

 Added by PPMD on March 19, 2012 at 2:30pm — No Comments

 Jon’s second semester at college has been rewarding and frustrating.
 While Jon is on campus, things are a little easier.
 Jon has a power chair that is stored on campus and he can navigate independently.
 Jon doesn’t have a power chair yet permanently.
-He can still walk and get in and out of a regular car, with a little…Continue
+He can still walk and get in and out of a regular car, with a little help.
+However, getting power chair of his own and an…Continue

 Added by Christine Piacentino on March 18, 2012 at 1:52pm — No Comments